 Delaware does not have a state-run short-term disability program.

 You can file for SSDI or SSI by going to your local SSA field office.
-There are offices in Dover, Georgetown, and New Castle.
+There are offices in Dover, Lewes, and New Castle.
 It's a good idea to make an appointment first, by calling 800-772-1213.
 Here are the field office addresses:

 500 W. Loockerman St., Suite 100